campg2j003/jfw_nsh/readme.md

 !macro JAWSMultiuserInstallModePage
 ;Includes a page to allow the user to choose whether to install for all users or the current user.
 ;This macro has been tested but is not currently used.
+This choice is currently made on the Select Languages/Versions page.
 ```

 The following macros are not used by the Audacity JAWS script installer.
+They were inherited from the code that was the basis for this package.
 I have not used them and have not tested them.

 ```
 !Macro AdvanceCompileSingle JAWSVer Path Source